-Raphël Gindrat delves into shared autonomous mobility and analyzes its future as well as the impact of carsharing operators.
+Raphël Gindrat delves into shared autonomous mobility and analyzes its future as well as the impact of carsharing.

 How do you see the path towards shared autonomous mobility?

-This model also prepares mobility providers to migrate to hybrid autonomous and human-driven fleets, as the business KPIs are mostly the same—vehicle utilization and revenue-per-vehicle.
+This model also prepares mobility providers and carsharing companies to migrate to hybrid autonomous and human-driven fleets, as the business KPIs are mostly the same, with vehicle utilization and revenue-per-vehicle.
 Sharing will become the norm because that is what will make the services most efficient and profitable.
 The only element that changes when moving from professional ride-hailing to robo-taxi services is who or what is driving the vehicle.

 In order for new mobility services to reduce traffic and pollution in cities, the services will have to be shared.
 Ride-hailing will migrate to all or mostly pooled services in order to reduce traffic and electric autonomous vehicles will enable these services to reduce pollution as well.
 The result will be cleaner cities with open streets.